 Scenarios Acres

 %

-Noor torm 1 449 3
+Near-term 1 449 3

 Near-term 2 1,360 10

-Medium-term 3 869 6
+Madium tarm 3 869 6

-4 1,590 11
+Medium-term 4 1,590 11

-Long-term 5 1,856 13
+Lang tarm 5 1,856 13

-6 2,121 15
+Long-term 6 2,121 15

 San Rafael's vulnerable assets include the entire Canal neighborhood and Kerner Business District, and shoreline development and boating facilities off Point San Pedro Road.
 In time, the impacts move into downtown San Rafael, Peacock Gap, and Marin Lagoon.
 Note that recent construction at the Loch Lomond Marina and surrounding properties recently completed projects to elevate the shoreline that are not accounted for in the CoSMoS models 2010 baseline imagery.
 Thus, flooding and onset predictions here may not be as severe as estimated in this assessment.
-In addition to sea level rise, subsidence is already a significant issue south of Interstate 580 and US Highway 101, and in Marin Lagoon, where development is built largely on fill atop bay mud.
+In addition to sea level rise, subsidence is already a significant issue south of Interstate 580 and U.S. Highway 101, and in Marin Lagoon, where development is built largely on fill atop bay mud.
 With sea level rise, subsidence rates could increase.